 Daniela Muhaj ’14 is pursuing an M.A. in international relations at Johns Hopkins School of Advanced International Studies.
 At BW, Daniela worked as assistant project manager for BW’s Center for Innovation & Growth and completed research in China as an ASIANetwork student fellow.
 Daniela is from Albania.

 Kris Smeage ’14 is pursuing an M.P.A. at Columbia University School of International and Public Affairs in New York.
 Kris studied at BW’s partner university in Ghana and, after graduation, worked as a government teaching assistant in France.
 He was BW student body president.
 Kris is from Spring Lake, Mich.

-Elizabeth Black ’12 (pictured at a recent pinning ceremony) is ensign with the U.S. Navy deployed on a tour throughout the Mediterranean and Middle East.
+Elizabeth Black ’12 officer-in-charge for a Surface Warfare Mission Detachment aboard a littoral combat ship with the U.S. Navy.
 At BW, the Parma Heights, Ohio, native studied Spanish and studied abroad in Ecuador.
 Her senior thesis was on home-grown terrorism.
 She also interned at the Cleveland Fusion Center.

 Carl Meyer ’10 is special agent for Department of Veterans Affairs Office of Inspector General in New York.
 BW’s interdisciplinary national security curriculum enabled him to develop an ability to critically analyze information from multiple sources, a skill that is crucial to his investigative work.
 He is from Strongsville, Ohio.

 Chair, Political Science Department